keeping you comfortable

 What is General Anesthesia?

 General anesthesia is a drug-induced loss of consciousness where patients are not awake, and remain asleep for the duration of the procedure.

 General anesthesia is safely used worldwide in dentistry.
 Doctors go through specific training and complete an advanced program accredited by the Commission of Dental Accreditation in order to become certified and licensed for providing general anesthesia.

-Our onsite Anesthesiologist, Dr. Jose Rivero, is Board Certified by the American Dental Board of Anesthesiology and as well, certified in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).
+Dr. Jose Rivero, is Board Certified by the American Dental Board of Anesthesiology and as well, certified in Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).